7 Ways on How to Act Around Someone Who Doesn’t like You

 So, who’s the person who doesn’t like you?

-If it’s someone you adore or consider your role model, then you must find out the reason for their dislike and work towards improving it.
-If it’s someone whose existence doesn’t make a difference in your life, then it is better that you ignore them and focus on people who like you.
+If it’s someone whose existence or opinion doesn’t make a difference in your or their life, then it is better that you ignore them and focus on people who like you.

 7. Rise above issues and don’t be judgmental

-We discussed about being honest and making peace with the situation, but there are situations when you’re bound to work with someone who doesn’t like you.
+We discussed being honest and making peace with the situation, but there are situations when you’re bound to work with someone who doesn’t like you.
 You simply can’t ignore their presence or let the issue slip under the radar.
-You have rise above the situation and stop being judgmental like them.

 Keep aside your conflict with them and look for a peaceful solution that won’t affect their behavior and won’t impact the working condition at all.